riccollado/crash_code/copilot_commit_instructions.md

 1. **myfile.py**: Added a new function that does something.
 2. **myfile2.py**: Removed a function that was not needed.

 Make sure that only git-staged files are included in the changes list.
-If you are not sure which files are staged, run `git status` to see the list of staged files.
 Also, make sure that each staged file is included in the list of changes.
-If you are not sure what changes were made to a file, run `git diff <filename>` to see the changes.